How to Make Your Own Bottle Garden- DIY Closed Terrarium

 2. Add Separation Layer

-This layer will act as a barrier between your drainage layer and substrate layer.
-Without a separation layer the root growth will find its way into your false bottom—that is root rot just waiting to happen!
+This layer will act as a barrier between your drainage layer and the substrate layer.
+Without a separation layer, the root growth will find its way into your false bottom—that is root rot just waiting to happen!

 This step is important if you wish to keep your terrarium for a long time.
 After the drainage layer, you need something that will separate it from the next layer.